 Have you teens at home and they are starting to get bored and have nothing to do all day?

-Here are some tips on how to survive the next few weeks before school is back:
+Here are some tips on how to survive the summer break and have some fun too.

 The best way to find things to do is set some time aside where the family can meet up and have a brain storming session.
 Careful how you phrase this though, as you don’t want it to sound like you are going to force them into anything.
 Say something along the lines of “How about we have a chat about what you would like to do over the next few weeks that you don’t get a chance to do once school is back”.